Cryptocurrency Regulation Global Update

 It’s been a long year.
 Bitcoin is currently at its lowest price with many blockchain projects hitting a wall as regulators scramble to clamp down on ICOs, the primary fundraising mechanism for crypto startups.
 Officials worldwide are playing catch up.
 They’re tr

-At HedgeTrade, we understand that cryptocurrency regulations are currently in a state of flux and it’s important for investors to be kept up to date.
+At HedgeTrade, we understand that cryptocurrency regulations are currently in a state of flux and it’s important for investors to have the most up to date information.
 To that end, we created this Global Update on cryptocurrency regulation.
 Our overview will fill you in on what’s going on, giving you a current regulatory pulse on the crypto trading environment across dozens of regions.

 This is by no means an exhaustive list.
 But we’ve tried to narrow it down to the most pertinent or recent updates and news stories in the cryptocurrency regulation space.
 We start with Europe.

 Cryptocurrency Regulations – European Union

 In 2016, the European Union passed a motion enabling the taxation of crypto holdings and earnings.
 But since then, they have not set an overarching definition of cryptocurrencies.
 As such, individual EU countries on their own in formulating regulatory laws.

 While bitcoin has legal status in the EU, there exists no framework for regulatory controls.
 Even though the European Parliament met recently to discuss ICOs, they only covered generalities about increasing oversight.
 There’s been no real movement on crypto regulation.
 In spite of this, member nations are moving forward with their own regulatory efforts.